 Paper – 1

-(Candidates are allowed additional 15 minutes for only reading the paper.
-Thay must NOT start writing during this time)
+Candidates are allowed additional 15 minutes for only reading the paper.
+They must not start writing during this time.

 (i) Answer all question in Part I and six questions from Part II, choosing two questions from each of the Section A, B and C.

 (ii) All working including rough work should be done on the same sheet as, and adjacent to the rest of the answer.

 (iii) The intended marks for questions or parts of questions are given in brackets [ ].
 Material to be supplied: Log tables including Trigonometric functions.

 (iv) A list of useful physical constants is given at the end of this paper.

 PART I ( Compulsory )

 Answer all question briefly and to the point.